Are you spending hours every day, posting your executive resume on job boards? If so, cut it out!

 All of this severely limits the chances your resume will be seen, and that you’ll land a job through all that time spent on job boards.

-So, avoid job boards in favor of the best job search strategy.
+Instead, use the best job search strategy.

 Older job seekers typically have more expansive networks to tap than younger ones.
 A bigger network means more potential job leads.